Note: The below is general guidance and does not reflect our modified IDeATe operations due to the COVID-19 safety measures.

 If you are interested in hosting a guest speaker in your class and would like to offer an honorarium or set up a speaker fee, notify us at least two weeks in advance by completing the guest speaker request form below.

 Please note the difference between honorariums and speaker agreements, and when each of them is necessary.
-Refer to University Contracts Office Honorarium Guidance to understand whether an honorarium payment or guest speaker contract is proper for your scenario or contact us at help@ideate.cmu.edu if you have questions.
+Refer to University Contracts Office Honorarium Guidance (pdf) to understand whether an honorarium payment or guest speaker contract is proper for your scenario or contact us at help@ideate.cmu.edu if you have questions.

 To request:

 1) Complete a Guest Speaker Request form.
-This submission will generate a help@ideate.cmu.edu ticket.

 2) We will be in touch to discuss details and arrangements.